sosconf/Account-Authentication-Service/README.md

    vi /etc/ntp.conf
    ```

-   Comment out  `iburst`  in `server ntp` ，add a new line of NTP server information behind:
+   Add a line comment in `server ntp xx iburst` then append a new line of NTP server information:

    ```shell
    server ntp1.aliyun.com iburst  # we use aliyun public network NTP server